 Controlling Your Access to Money

 Understanding what kind of spender you are will go a long way in designing a budgeting plan that will work for both of you.

 Take complete control of your money if you have to use a jar budgeting system to see the money physically.

 I have a friend who often complains about their financial situation to me, although she’s not interested in fixing it.

-She’s a stay-at-home mom and when I offer her any advice she responds with, “well it’s his money he can do whatever he wants with it“.
+She’s a stay-at-home mom, and when I offer advice, she responds with, “well, it’s his money” he can do whatever he wants.”